uibk-ethpector/ethpector/README.rst

 Development
 ===========

 it is advised to use a virtual environment (venv) for development.
+Run the following command to initialize one
 ::

     > python3 -m venv .venv

-Run the following command to initialize one
+and activate it (in bash) using

 ::

     > source .venv/bin/activate

-to activate it (in bash).
  For more information refer to (venv_).
 Run
 ::

     > make dev